 - Consistent reads and writes

-- How:
+- ▶ How:

 - use global commit timestamps to transactions, even though transactions may be distributed.

 - timestamps represent serialization order

+- if a transaction TI commits before another transaction T2 starts, then TI's commit timestamp is smaller than T2's.

 - provide such guarantees at global scale

 - How to get the global timestamps: TrueTime

-- Relies on existing algorithms such as Paxos and 2PC
+- Use existing algorithms such as Paxos and 2PC